chukevh/ecommerce-store/README.md

 # Getting Started with ecommerce-store
 This project is currently in progress

-A live demo of this project can be found at https://chukevh.github.io/kevs-shirt-shop
+A live demo of this project can be found at https://chukevh.github.io/kevs-shirt-shop *Currently not working

 ## Available Scripts